haberdashPI/Weber.jl/README.md

 running psychology experiments that present stimuli and record responses in real-time.
 It is similar in concept to the likes of Presentation or ePrime.
-It currently runs on Windows and Mac OS X, and supports keyboard input or Cendrus response-pad input.
+It currently runs on Windows and Mac OS X, and supports keyboard input or Cedrus response-pad input.

-It should be easy to port this to a unix system, I just don't have a linux currently installed to test for proper installation of SDL2, and so I haven't gotten around to this.
+It should be easy to port this to linux, I just don't have linux currently installed to test for proper installation of SDL2, and so I haven't gotten around to this.